Skipper (cannon)

 "Skipper" is the name of the Virginia Tech Corps of Cadets' cannon that is sounded at home football games and other events.
 The game cannon was created by a group of cadets in 1963 for Virginia Tech football games and special events.

 Background

 Corps of Cadets

 Virginia Polytechnic Institute And State University (Virginia Tech) was founded in 1872 as a military school, originally named, Virginia Agricultural and Mechanical College (VAMC).
 Since the end of World War II, Virginia Tech's students have been primarily civilians, although the Virginia Tech Corps of Cadets has maintained a strong presence on campus, carrying on the rich military traditions of the school.
-Virginia Tech is one of six universities, outside of the four service academies with an active cadet corps on campus, and is designated as a senior military college.
+Virginia Tech is one of six universities with an active cadet corps on campus, outside of the four service academies, and is designated as a senior military college.